AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 Actions created in Photoshop produce an ATN file which can then be used to edit images programmtically using our API.

-For more information on how to create Photoshop Actions, see the <a href="https://helpx.adobe.com/photoshop/using/actions-actions-panel.html" target="_blank">Adobe Help Center</a>
+For more information on how to create Photoshop Actions, see the <a href="https://helpx.adobe.com/photoshop/using/actions-actions-panel.html" target="_blank">Adobe Help Center.</a>

 #### Supported Input and Output formats
-* PSD,
+* PSD
 * JPEG
 * PNG
 * TIFF